j-s-correa/RDAMP---Sales-Analysis/README.md

 ## Tools Used

-- Excel: For data cleaning, VLOOKUP correction, pivot analysis, and formula-based feature creation
+- Excel: For data cleaning, VLOOKUP correction, pivot analysis, and formula-based feature creation.
-- Tableau: For dynamic visualisation, interactive dashboards, and storytelling
+- Tableau: For dynamic visualisation, interactive dashboards, and storytelling.
-- Python: Considered for automation or advanced ETL steps in future phases
+- Python: Considered for automation or advanced ETL steps in future phases.

 ---

 ## Files Included

-- Cleaned Excel dataset with calculated fields
+- Cleaned Excel dataset with calculated fields.
-- Tableau workbook (.twbx)
-- Screenshots of key dashboards and visualisations
+- Text file with the steps carried out and screenshots of key dashboards and visualisations.
-- Link to Tableau Public Storyboard
+- Link to Tableau Public Storyboard.

 ## 🔗 Project Files & Resources